oleg-putseiko/eslint-plugin-import-fsd/README.md

 #### Options

-- `declaration` - defines the target scope of the rule check.
+- `scope` - defines the target scope of the rule check.

   Possible values: